When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Lightweight Welding Shirt

-This Carhartt shirt is lighter than most FR shirts because it uses a mix of 88 percent cotton and 12 percent nylon flame-resistant twill.
-It weighs just 6 ounces, making it the lightest shirt to make the review.
-Weight is vital because the more substantial the material, the more the shirt sits heavy and increases your body temperature.
+This Carhartt shirt sheds weight by using a specialized blend of 88 percent cotton and 12 percent high-tenacity nylon flame-resistant twill.
+At just 6 ounces, it is the lightest shirt in this review.
+Weight is a vital factor; lighter shirts reduce fatigue and help keep your body temperature manageable.

 Pros